WordPress vs Blogger – Which Platform is Right for You?

-WordPress.org on a share host monetization
+Monetization of WordPress.org on a shared host

 WordPress on your own shared host is feature rich with no limitations.
 As it’s you’re website on your own host you can do whatever you want for monetization.
 You can sign up to any ad network you want, not only AdSense nor are you required to use Word Ads.